 Greenhouse gas emissions associated with semiconductor manufacturing in Vermont make up approximately 34% of the total for the Industrial Processes sector.
 Global Foundries is the sole semiconductor manufacturer in Vermont and the GHG emissions associated with their industrial sector emissions include a number of fluorinated gases, including sulfur hexafluoride (SF6), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and nitrogen trifluoride (NF3).
 Producing semiconductors requires the use of a number of high GWP gases in the etching and chemical vapor deposition (CVD) processes, as well as their use as heat transfer fluids for various tools.
 Reducing emissions of these high GWP gases in these processes is important, but in many cases is technically challenging, and is an area where further exploration is needed.

-1. Continue to Explore Efficiencies and Alternatives to High GWP Fluorindated Gases in the Semiconductor Manufacturing Process
+1. Continue to Explore Efficiencies and Alternatives to High GWP Fluorinated Gases in the Semiconductor Manufacturing Process

 Because of the precision and extremely technical nature of the semiconductor manufacturing process, the options for mitigation strategies in the sector are somewhat limited.
 Potential reduction strategies in the sector include process improvements, the use of technologies to destroy the gases when emitted, and the use of alternative chemicals, or chemical substitutuions, to perform the same functions.
 Chemical substitutions can provide potentially significant emissions reductions, but require significant review and testing before implementation.
 Global Foundries has been pursuing several of these actions already and discussions have been ongoing between Global Foundries, the Public Service Department (PSD), and the Agency of Natural Resources (ANR) through a pending Public Utilities Commission (PUC) proceeding considering Global Foundries’ petition to become a Self-manged Utility (SMU).
 Emissions reductions strategies proposed by Global Foundries through this proceeding focus mainly on technologies to destroy the high GWP gases before they are emitted as well as continued investigations into potential chemical substitutions.
 As of the date of this plan, the PUC proceeding has not been concluded.
 In the absence of a PUC order that incorporates necessary emissions reductions from Global Foundries, or in the absence of a PUC order that addresses emissions reductions, ANR should develop emissions limts for semi-conductor manufacturers under its existing rulemaking authority .